FuzzyKittens/endpoint-data-collection/README.md

 # Endpoint Data Collection

-This solution collects data on endpoints and drops it into a windows system event on a daily basis through a Windows scheduled task.
+This solution collects data on endpoints and drops it into a Windows system event on a daily basis through a Windows scheduled task.
 The idea with this is to capture endpoint data that can be consumed by an [Azure Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) through [Data Collection Rules in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection).

 ## Get started